ucsffrancislab/ucsffrancislab.github.io/docs/C4_pipeline.md

 For example, a preprocessing script (still in progress)

-Note: use --parsable so that sbatch returns only the job id to use as a dependency
+Note: use \-\-parsable so that sbatch returns only the job id to use as a dependency